Mercedes W12: Post-competition

 The car was also driven at the 2023 Goodwood Festival of Speed (in the livery of the 2023 car, the W14), driven by Mercedes-AMG Petronas F1 Team development driver Esteban Gutiérrez.

 In 2024 ahead of the Miami Grand Prix, Lewis Hamilton drove the car (in the livery of the 2024 car, the W15) down Fifth Avenue as a promotional event with WhatsApp.

+In April 2026, Mercedes development driver and 2025 F1 Academy champion Doriane Pin drove the car for 76 laps as part of a private test at Silverstone Circuit.